cludden/mycro-secrets/README.md

 ## Getting Started
-1. define a secrets configuration somewhere (dynamo, s3, inline, etc), and retrieve it via the `config` method defined in step 2.
+1. define one or more secret configurations somewhere (DynamoDB, S3, inline, etc), and retrieve it via the `config` method defined in step 2.

     ```json
     {